 When faced with a section of AP World History for the upcoming school year, my stomach turned.
 I was just getting the hang of handling four different English preps (including AP Seminar- a really fun course to teach!) so the news made me feel like just throwing in the towel.
 But, luckily for me, I just so happen to have a husband who has taught AP World History for 8 years with great success at helping his students prepare for and pass the AP exam.
 I’ve been picking his brain on how to approach the course and thought I’d share the wisdom (and some helpful resources) for any other new AP World History teachers out there that might be feeling the way I do.
 Here’s my biggest questions answered!

 Here’s a free PDF download of a graphic organizer I use in Unit 1 for State Building in the Americas.
-Grab your copy and if you love it, please considering leaving a review!

 How do you approach the course in general?

 Just as with any large undertaking, you just have to take it one step at a time.
 In your first year or two, you’re going to need to be able to rely on your PLC (Professional Learning Community- or just the other teachers that teach your same subject) so don’t be afraid to just ask them to give you everything they have in terms of lectures, lessons, quizzes, projects, etc. There’s no sense in reinventing the wheel.
 You’ll probably end up modifying lessons you get from other teachers and eventually making your own, but don’t try and create everything yourself at first.
 There’s so much content to cover in AP World History Modern (the new rendition of the course that came into effect in 2019) that you really just need to get that content in front of your students.
 The overall goal with AP World is to expose your students to all of the major topics, ideas, vocabulary, and AP question types and only go deeper into certain areas of world history.

 Join the AP World History Facebook group for more lesson ideas and help from a huge community of AP teachers.